NomadMiners/nomad-miners-v1-whitepaper/README.md

 1. Relocate the dao to an ecosystem where we begin our mission to unite all blockchains
 2. Early supporters nft launch
 3. Create smart contracts.
 Update website to show facility stats with access only to holders.
-4. Enable preferred %payouts to holders.
+4. Enable preferred % payouts to holders.
 Grow the treasury big enough to offer nft collateralized loans .
 That can be paid back with future mining profits.

 5. Create a diverse portfolio of liquidity that will help the ecosystem grow.